 ladydairhean: I believe that my mother has severe schizophrenia.
 The problem I have is that I can't tell how much of her behavior is caused by the illness and how much of it is an act for attention because she's smart enough to know what she's doing.

 Tina Kotulski: One of my mother's abilities as a young mother (I know better now) was that she could be very manipulative.
 She would play the battered woman.
 "Whoa is me."
-As a child I fell into that trap and it backfired for me.
-Now as an adult, I have boundaries that she must abide to in order to remain in our home.
+As a child, I fell into that trap and it backfired for me.
+Now as an adult, I have boundaries that she must abide by in order to remain in our home.
 I will not let her talk that way in front of me or my children.
 You have to make boundaries for yourself.

 kitkat: You mentioned that children's needs are often ignored.
 This effects self-esteem sometimes into adulthood.
 What precautions do you or other people who interact with these children or adult children need to take when they open up about their lives?

 Tina Kotulski: I am not a mental health provider.
 What I am is an adult child with a parent who has a mental illness.
-And when I train mental health providers, or go on speaking engagements, I always say "let us have our feelings validated."
+And when I train mental health providers or go on speaking engagements, I always say "let us have our feelings validated."
 We are entitled to feel every emotion you can think of.
 Not only do many of us not realize we lost our childhood until we are adults, but we lack the trust essential to believe we are special to other people.
 Our common experiences make us special.
 We need our own voice.
 That is why I started Extraordinary Voices Press.

-lindabe: Have you had the experience of therapists telling you you are codependent because you are so involved in your mother's survival?
+lindabe: Have you had the experience of therapists telling you that you are codependent because you are so involved in your mother's survival?
 If so, how do you feel about that?
 I have had that experience and I didn't feel that the therapist knew what it's like.

-Tina Kotulski: Yes, I have had a mental health professionals tell me that and act as if I know not what is in my mother's best interest.
+Tina Kotulski: Yes, I have had mental health professionals tell me that and act as if I know not what is in my mother's best interest.
 In fact, recently that happened.
 I said my mother has high liver enzymes.
 I was told, no, she has the flu.
 Sure enough, my mother's liver enzymes were in the 800 range.
 That is toxic.
 She is better now.

-dwm: Having grown up with a mother who had undiagnosed mental illness, I wholeheartedly enjoyed your book, Tina.
+dwm: Having grown up with a mother who had an undiagnosed mental illness, I wholeheartedly enjoyed your book, Tina.
 My mother now has a diagnosis but is still not receiving treatment (frankly, I think she never will).
-For those of us who are caring for a mentally ill parent and cannot, for whatever reason, go the route of the mental healthcare system, have you personally found any help for your mother using alternative methods (alternative/complimentary health)?
+For those of us who are caring for a mentally ill parent and cannot, for whatever reason, go the route of the mental healthcare system, have you personally found any help for your mother using alternative methods (alternative/complementary health)?
 If so, what have you found the most effective route?

 Natalie: Our time is up tonight.
 Thank you, Tina, for being our guest, for sharing your personal story, providing some excellent information and for answering audience questions.
 We appreciate you being here.